 (7) "Plenary session" means an assembly designed for all participants;

-(8) "Course" means a series of learning experiences with a specific content and offered for credit, non-credit, or audit by an accredited educational institution;
+(8) "Course" means a series of learning experiences with a specific content and offered for credit, non-credit, or audit by a regionally accredited educational institution;

 (9) "Short-term course" means an intensive sequence of learning activities offered regularly over a short period of time.

 (10) "Teleconference" means the transmission of video information where there is an on-site moderator to lead a post-conference discussion and question and answer session.

 (11) "Distance learning" means a formal education process, in which instruction occurs when the students and instructor(s) are not located in the same place.
 Distance learning adds technology to the learning environment by a variety of means.
 As this form of education has evolved with technology, it may be referred to as cyber learning, electronic learning, distance learning.
 For the purposes of agency 4757 rules, the term distance learning refers to all non-traditional methods of presentation except video-conferencing.